matixx2b7e/fornax-demo-notebooks/light_curves/scale_up.md

 #### `top`

-During a run, you can use the `-t` (top) flag to have the script monitor `top` for you and save the output to a log file.
+While the jobs are running, you can monitor `top` and save the output to a log file by calling the script again with the `-t` flag.
+This call must be separate from the call that launches the run.
-To capture the complete run, open a second terminal and call the script with `-t` right after launching the run.
+If you want to capture the sample step as well as the archive queries, open a second terminal and call the script with `-t` right after launching the run in the first terminal.

 +++